har-nick/BandKit/README.md

 The Bandcamp API library you wish you had 4 years ago.

+> [!WARNING]
+> Consider this library to be experimental.
+The types given for deserialisation are based on my own account's data.
+>
+> I'll likely need more bug reports and sample data to consider this library stable.

 ## Description

 BandKit is a wrapper library for Bandcamp's API.
 It wraps around common network requests to provide type-safe accessors to users and their library data.